Okafor-Ifeanyi/Okafor-Ifeanyi/README.md

-- 👋 Hi, I’m @Okafor-Ifeanyi
+- 👋 Hi, I’m Ifeanyi Okafor aka BIO / prog_bio
 - 👀 Python Developer .pypi
 - 🌱 Currently working on a Web Apps on Python / Fastapi / Pytests like now, wish me luck
 - 💞️ I’m looking to collaborate on Project with my friends and grab a lot of experiences on as much projects as i can